dikehprosper/betfundr_/README.md

-an app to manage and fund accounts built with nextjs and typescript
+manage and fund accounts built with nextjs and typescript